Great Depression: European African colonies

 The sharp fall in commodity prices and the steep decline in exports hurt the economies of the European colonies in Africa and Asia.
 The agricultural sector was especially hard-hit.
 For example, sisal had recently become a major export crop in Kenya and Tanganyika.
 During the depression, it suffered severely from low prices and marketing problems that affected all colonial commodities in Africa.
 Sisal producers established centralized controls for the export of their fibre.
 There was widespread unemployment and hardship among peasants, labourers, colonial auxiliaries, and artisans.
 The budgets of colonial governments were cut, which forced the reduction in ongoing infrastructure projects, such as the building and upgrading of roads, ports, and communications.
 The budget cuts delayed the schedule for creating systems of higher education.

 The depression severely hurt the export-based Belgian Congo economy because of the drop in international demand for raw materials and for agricultural products.
 For example, the price of peanuts fell from 125 to 25 centimes.
 In some areas, as in the Katanga mining region, employment declined by 70%.
 In the country as a whole, the wage labour force decreased by 72,000 people, and many men returned to their villages.
 In Leopoldville, the population decreased by 33% because of this labour migration.

 Political protests were not common.
-However, there was a growing demand, that the paternalistic claims be honored by colonial governments to respond vigorously.
-The theme was, that economic reforms were more urgently needed than political reforms.
-French West Africa launched an extensive program of educational reform, in which "rural schools", designed to modernize agriculture, would stem the flow of under-employed farm workers to cities where unemployment was high.
+However, there was a growing demand that the paternalistic claims be honored by colonial governments to respond vigorously.
+The theme was that economic reforms were more urgently needed than political reforms.
+French West Africa launched an extensive program of educational reform, in which "rural schools", designed to modernize agriculture, would stem the flow of underemployed farm workers to cities where unemployment was high.
 Students were trained in traditional arts, crafts, and farming techniques and were then expected to return to their own villages and towns.